ccoutant/dwarf-locations/005-locations-on-stack.md

 > given by the second operand.
 The second operand is an unsigned LEB128
 > integer that represents the offset of a debugging information entry in
 > the current compilation unit, which must be a `DW_TAG_base_type` entry
 > that provides the type `T` of the value to be retrieved.
-This operation
+The size `S`
+> must be the same as the size of the base type represented by the
-> pops the top stack entry and treats it as a location.
-The first `S`
+> second operand.
+This operation pops the top stack entry and treats it
-> bytes are retrieved from the location and pushed onto the stack as a
+> as a location.
+The first `S` bytes are retrieved from the location and
-> value of type `T`.
+> pushed onto the stack as a value of type `T`.
 >
 > _While the size of the pushed value could be inferred from the base type
 > definition, it is encoded explicitly into the operation so that the